NanoByte (NBT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NanoByte Historical Price

-According to the latest data gathered on NanoByte live price page, the current price of NanoByte is 0.00139027USD.
-The circulating supply of NanoByte(NBT) is 1.29B NBT , giving it a market capitalization of $1.79M.
+According to the latest data gathered on NanoByte live price page, the current price of NanoByte is 0.00148038USD.
+The circulating supply of NanoByte(NBT) is 1.29B NBT , giving it a market capitalization of $1.91M.

 The NanoByte Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NBT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.